 The second method, the \textbf{Running Template Algorithm (RTA)}, employs a predefined electron pulse template, characterized by rising and falling exponentials, which is derived from experimental data and digitized according to the sampling rate, as illustrated in Figure~\ref{RTA_algo}.
 The algorithm scans the waveform within a search window, comparing the normalized template to the data.
 A match is identified when the agreement exceeds a predefined threshold.
 Once a peak is detected, it is subtracted from the waveform and its position and amplitude are stored.
 The search continues to the rest of the waveform and the process is repeated iteratively until no further peaks are found.

-Figure~\ref{Fig:Waveform} illustrates , as an example, the peaks identified in a drift signal vaweform by both algorithms.
+Figure~\ref{Fig:Waveform} illustrates, as an example, the peaks identified in a drift signal waveform by both algorithms.
 The results indicate that, with proper tuning, both approaches can deliver comparable accuracy in identifying ionization clusters.
+However, the RTA algorithm is adopted in the following analyses, as it demonstrates more reliable peak detection performance, particularly in complex or noisy waveforms, even though the mean values obtained from the two algorithms are comparable.
 Additionally, machine learning (ML) techniques have shown great potential in enhancing ionization cluster identification and will be explored further in future studies~\cite{ML}.